year: 2022/05

 Agent 1 commits to action first () and we want to evaluate the advantage of agents 2 and 3’s joint action ()

-The advantage function would measure how much better/worse agents 2 and 3’s chosen actions are compared to the expected value after only agent 1’s action.
+The advantage function would measure how much better/worse agents 2 and 3’s chosen actions are compared to the expected value after only agent 1’s action and following the policy of agents 2 and 3.

 Link to originalMulti-Agent Advantage Decomposition Theorem